Performance dogs have unique nutritional needs. To perform their best, these special dogs need a high-performance dog food that keeps them going.

 Mushers know that without the right kind of nutrition, their dogs won't have the stamina to race.
 They've learned from experience that their performance dogs need a nutrient-dense food—up to 10,000 calories a day—which non-performance food cannot provide.
 Mushers also know their dogs must consume their food in small doses.

-At Eukanuba®, we've studied sled dogs, hunting dogs, dogs that compete in agility and field trial competitions, dogs that perform rescue missions, and dogs that routinely run or hike with their owners.
-Based on our findings, we've developed two unique dog foods called Eukanubua Active Performance 28/18 (which stands for 28% protein, 18% fat) and Eukanuba Premium Performance 30/20 (30% protein, 20% fat) to fuel awesome in the world’s most athletic dogs.
-Here's why:
+At EUKANUBA™, we've studied sled dogs, hunting dogs, dogs that compete in agility and field trial competitions, dogs that perform rescue missions, and dogs that routinely run or hike with their owners.
+Based on our findings, we've developed two unique dog foods called EUKANUBA™ Active Performance 28/18 (which stands for 28% protein, 18% fat) and EUKANUBA™ Premium Performance 30/20 (30% protein, 20% fat) for the world’s most athletic dogs.

 Even sled dogs don't need performance food year-round.
 During summer’s non-training season they only need about 800 calories per day.
-Eukanuba scientists have determined that the best time to begin serving a performance diet is eight weeks prior to the performance event.
+EUKANUBA™ scientists have determined that the best time to begin serving a performance diet is eight weeks prior to the performance event.
 To avoid stomach upset, gradually mix the performance food into the dog's usual fare for three days.
-(Feeding performance food to a dog who is not exercising regularly will result in unhealthy weight gain.)
-Dogs who run regularly throughout the year can be served a performance diet year-round.
+(Feeding performance food to a dog that is not exercising regularly will result in unhealthy weight gain.)
+Dogs that run regularly throughout the year can be served a performance diet year-round.